pawanpaudel93/othent-dARchive/README.md

 </p>

 > **Note**
 > As this app captures webpage and screenshot using puppeteer and it takes some time to do so and upload it to Arweave.
-The current free hosting available have a minimum timeout and it cannot be able to archive a URL with such timeout.
+The current free hosting available have a small timeout and it cannot be able to archive a URL with such timeout.
 So you can setup this app locally and try it until i can host the api somewhere.

 ## 🧐 About